eclipse-archived/codewind-installer/README.md

 `--eclipseWorkspaceDir/-e <value>` - The location of your Eclipse workspace directory if using the Eclipse IDE (default: "")</br>
 `--quiet/-q` - Turn off console messages</br>
-`--projects/-p` - Collect project containers information
+`--projects/-p` - Collect project containers information</br>
+`--nozip/-n` - Does not create collection zip and leaves individual collected files in place</br>

 ### stop-all